kmurph73/character_data/README.md

-A gem for generating dummy character data, including avatars, so sorta like a more powerful [Faker](https://github.com/stympy/faker)
+A gem for generating dummy "people" data (including avatars/images) ... so sorta like a more powerful [Faker](https://github.com/stympy/faker), but just for movie / TV characters.

-If you need some placeholder people in your app - an example might be a social networking site.
+Use if you need to seed some placeholder people in your app, eg for a social networking site.

 ``` ruby
 => bojack = CharacterData::Person.all[0]